THE ISLANDER FOUNDATION

 All workers, regardless of your assignment, MUST wear black pants and a predominantly white shirt.
 You will be given a uniform apron or shirt and visor to wear after you check-in.
 Also, no sandals or shoes with open toes or heels.

-At TCF Bank Stadium the uniform consists of:
+At Huntinton Bank Stadium the uniform consists of:

-• SHIRT – Gold or Maroon long sleeved (good place to buy is Kohl’s)
+• SHIRT – Gold or Maroon long sleeved (provided for a fee at the venue)

 • PANTS – Black Slacks (no jeans)